 Best Waterproof Compression Sack – Earth Pak

 This one’s a no-brainer.
-There are some products out there that are just a cut above the rest, and that’s the case with Earth’s waterproof Earth Pak compression sack.
+There are some products out there that are just a cut above the rest, and that’s the case with Earth’s waterproof Earth Pak sack.

 The Earth Pak is constructed with 500D PVC material – this thing is incredible durable.
 Thinner PVC often has abrasion issues after extended use, but that’s simply not the case with this bag.
 It’s utterly air-tight and waterproof via a roll top and buckle closer, and I’ll honestly be surprised if I run into any rips or tears within the next few years of frequent use.